BENEFITS

 Leadership Opportunities

-A two-day Chief Resident Development course is offered to incoming Chiefs every Spring.
-The group gets a chance to meet each other and talk directly and privately to outgoing Chiefs.
+A two-day Lead Resident Development course is offered to incoming Leads every spring.
+The group gets a chance to meet each other and talk directly and privately to outgoing Leads.

 WWAMI PRactice OPPORTUNITIES